datahub-project/datahub/docs/dev-guides/tutorials/adding-terms.md

 :::note
 Adding terms assumes that you already have a dataset and terms on your datahub.
-If you try to manipulate with entities that does not exist, it might return errors or failed to reference them.
+If you try to manipulate entities that do not exist, your operation will fail.
 :::